53 Great Gifts For a Tennis Player

 A strange one for a list about tennis accessories, but if you’re a parent on court, you need to keep up with the latest domestic emergencies.
 Playing with a phone in your pocket is a real pain, and having your silicon friend fall out of your pocket and smash on the ground makes for an expensive afternoon.
 A smart watch is the perfect solution: a minimalist way to keep in touch with the world while keeping your attention firmly on the game.
 Pay a little extra and you can even connect your watch directly to your cell network, so you don’t need to stay within Bluetooth range of your phone.

 Apple Watches offer connectivity, as well as a slew of heath tracking features, making them a wonderful present for a tennis player… or, indeed, anybody who likes to get up and about.
-This model has an updated workout app and crash and fall detection.
-The more expensive version can be connected to a cell network.
+The Apple Ultra 2 has cellular connection and is designed for outdoor activities.

-The Samsung Galaxy Watch Pro can track your exercise, sleep and body vitals, all while keeping you connected.
-It even has gps route tracking, so you’ll never get lost again… or lose your car.
+The Samsung Galaxy Watch Ultra can track your exercise, sleep and body vitals, all while keeping you connected.
+It has a rugged titanium body for outdoor activities and AI input to increase accuracy and functionality.

 Kit bag